FMP

 Rounding Up

 Profitability is the relative measure of profit.
 It compares how much profit a company makes compared with its overall revenue and costs.
 By so doing, it enables you to have a more holistic view of how well a company is doing.
 There's no better way to learn than to practice yourself.
-Financial Modeling Prep gives you access to the financial statements of all SEC listed companies for you to play around with.
+Financial Modeling Prep gives you access to the financial statements of all SEC listed companies with the SEC Filings API.
 Download the income statement of your favourite company and calculate its gross profit margin.
 The next article in this series, will help you understand the other ratios that can be used to measure profitability.

 Other Blogs